On the Effectiveness of Code Representation in Deep Learning-Based Automated Patch Correctness Assessment

 \subsection{Automated Program Repair}

 Existing APR approaches can be categorized into four main categories according to the hypotheses to generate patches. \textbf{Heuristic-based APR} generates a large number of patch candidates based on syntactic program modifications and employs heuristics to explore the search space of patch generation~\cite{le2012genprog, martinez2016astor}.
 For example, GenProg~\cite{le2012genprog} uses genetic programming to search for a patch that passes all provided test cases and SimFix~\cite{jiang2018shaping} searches for code snippets from code change operations from existing patches and similar code snippets within the buggy project. \textbf{Constraint-based APR} transforms the patch generation into a constraint-solving problem and uses a solver to obtain a feasible solution.
-For example, ACS~\cite{xiong2017precise} attempts to generate precise patches by ranking the ingredients for condition synthesis and is considered one of the representative approaches. \textbf{Template-based APR} generates patches by employing pre-defined fix patterns to mutate buggy code snippets with the retrieved donor code \cite{koyuncu2020fixminer, liu2019tbar, liu2019avatar}.
-For example, TBar~\cite{liu2019tbar} summarizes a variety of fix patterns from the literature and GAMMA~\cite{zhang2023gamma} is a successor of TBar by retrieving the donor code with mask prediction on top of large language models. \textbf{Learning-based APR}~\cite{tufano2019empirical, lutellier2020coconut, jiang2021cure} treats the APR problem as a neural machine translation task with the advance of DL models.
+For example, ACS~\cite{xiong2017precise} generates precise patches by ranking the ingredients for condition synthesis and is considered one of the representative approaches. \textbf{Template-based APR} generates patches by employing pre-defined fix patterns to mutate buggy code snippets with the retrieved donor code \cite{koyuncu2020fixminer, liu2019tbar, liu2019avatar}.
+For example, TBar~\cite{liu2019tbar} summarizes a variety of fix patterns from the literature and GAMMA~\cite{zhang2023gamma} is a successor of TBar by retrieving the donor code with mask prediction on top of LLMs. \textbf{Learning-based APR}~\cite{tufano2019empirical, lutellier2020coconut, jiang2021cure} treats the APR problem as a neural machine translation task with the advance of DL models.
 For example, Recoder~\cite{zhu2021syntax} predicts edits to generate syntactically-correct patches with a syntax-guided edit decoder and CIRCLE~\cite{yuan2022circle} can fix multilingual bugs with a single repair model based on continual learning and T5.
 Furthermore, recent studies have explored the use of LLMs for program repair~\cite{xia2025demystifying,zhang2024fixing,applis2025unified}, which can be viewed as a further extension of learning-based APR.
 Since this direction is not the main focus of this paper, we do not discuss it in detail; a comprehensive overview is available in the survey~\cite{zhang2026survey}.